ARCA-Arweave/arweave-id-v2/README.md

 2. `arweaveInstance` - `Arweave`: an `arweave` object generated from the [`arweave` package](https://www.npmjs.com/package/arweave)

 **Returns**
 `Promise` that resolves to an `ArweaveId`interface object representing the ArweaveID attributes associated with the `address`

 ### `set(arweaveIdData: ArweaveId, jwk: JWKInterface, arweaveInstance: Arweave ): Promise<ISetReturn>`
-Creates, signs, and submits an ArweaveID transaction claiming ownership of the ArweaveID provided.
+Creates, signs, and submits an arweave-id transaction claiming ownership of the ArweaveId provided.

 **Parameters**
-1. `arweaveIdData` - `ArweaveId`: an `ArweaveId` object with values corresponding to the Arweave ID elements to be posted to Arweave
+1. `arweaveIdData` - `ArweaveId`: an `ArweaveId` object to be written to the permaweb.
-2. `jwk` - `JWKInterface`: a JSON object represeting a private key in [JWK](https://docs.arweave.org/developers/server/http-api#key-format) format
+2. `jwk` - `JWKInterface`: the user's arweave wallet [JWK](https://docs.arweave.org/developers/server/http-api#key-format)
 3. `arweaveInstance` - `Arweave`: an `arweave` object generated from the [`arweave` package](https://www.npmjs.com/package/arweave)

 **Returns**
 `Promise` that resolves to an `ISetReturn` object
-1. `txid` - `string` - The transaction ID generated for the transaction - will be a blank string if the data can't be posted
+1. `txid` - `string` - The transaction ID generated for the transaction.
+Treat this txid like you would for any other arweave transaction.
+N.B.
+This will be a blank string if the data cannot be posted.
 2. `statusCode` - `number` - The HTTP status code received back from the Arweave node (e.g. 200 if transaction successfully posted)
 3. `statusMessage` - `string` - The status message associated with the HTTP status code response (e.g. 'OK' if transaction successfully posted)

-**Notes:**
-1. If no `name` property is provided in `arweaveIdData`, the `name` property will be set to the address of the wallet signing the transaction as a default.
-2. If no `avatarDataUri` property is provided in `arweaveIdData`, the `data` element of the transaction submitted to Arweave will be set to `'0'`.

 ### `check(name: string, arweaveInstance: IArweave): Promise<string>`
-Looks up an ArweaveID name to see if it's available and returns the owning address if not.
+Look up an arweave-id name to see if it's available, returns an empty string `''` or the owners address.

 **Parameters**
 1. `name` - `string` - The ArweaveID to be looked up